Have you heard of Mid-Autumn Festival?

 When Hou Yi learned of his wife’s sacrifice, he was heartbroken.

 He screamed his wife’s name over and over searching for some sign of her.
-As he sadly looked up at the night sky defeated and unsure of what to do next, he suddenly noticed that the moon was much brighter than normal.
+As he sadly looked up at the night sky defeated and unsure of what to do next, he noticed that the moon was much brighter than usual.

-Looking closely and carefully he could see a familiar figure on the moon – his wife looking over him.
+Looking closely and carefully he could see a familiar figure on the moon.
+It was his wife looking over him.

 Hou Yi is said to have then set up an altar with Chang’e’s favorite snacks and fruit in honor of her time on earth.

-Now, every mid-autumn, people across China set up similar altars with their own offerings for Chang’e while remembering the brave sacrifice she made.
+Nowadays, some Chinese people still set up an altar with their own offerings for Chang’e while remembering the brave sacrifice she made.

-Inside, mooncakes are traditionally filled with red bean paste, lotus seed paste or salted duck egg yolk.
-These fillings can be a bit of an acquired taste, but overall mooncakes have the salty-sweet ratio nailed down.
+Some of these fillings can be a bit of an acquired taste, but overall moon cakes have the salty-sweet ratio nailed down.

-Nowadays, you can get all sorts of uniquely designed mooncakes along with some creative, non-traditional fillings.
+Nowadays, you can get all sorts of uniquely designed cakes along with some creative, non-traditional fillings.

 The shareable nature of this snack also adds to the harmony of spending time with loved ones.
 In China, they say that a family with mooncakes is a happy one.

-Mooncakes can also be very expensive.
-So, don’t feel offended if you’re only offered a small piece to try.
-After all, it’s important to watch your waistline and not break the bank.
+Good quality mooncakes can also be very expensive.
+So, don’t feel offended if you’re only offered a small piece to try!

 Pomelos, a citrus fruit that I’d honestly never heard of until moving to China, are very popular during this time.
 This is because they’re harvested in autumn.